Databases are useful for both storing and using data effectively. Using a relational database serves several purposes.

 To get started, follow the directions in the “Setup” tab to download data to your computer and follow any installation instructions.

-This lesson requires a working copy of DB Browser for SQLite for SQL.
+- Working copy of DB Browser for SQLite for SQL

 Please make sure to install everything before working through this lesson.